 Lorrie Moore, photo by Zane Williams

-Lorrie Moore, whose much praised short-story collections include Birds of America and Like Life, will join Vanderbilt’s Creative Writing Program faculty as the Gertrude Conaway Vanderbilt Professor of English in fall 2013 (appointment pending approval by the Vanderbilt Board of Trust).
+Lorrie Moore, whose much praised short-story collections include Birds of America and Like Life, has joined Vanderbilt’s Creative Writing Program faculty as the Gertrude Conaway Vanderbilt Professor of English.

 “Lorrie is the essence of original expression and commentary.
 Her unique voice illuminates her poignant and brilliant writing, and she represents a terrific addition to our world-class English faculty,” said Vanderbilt Chancellor Nicholas S. Zeppos.
 “She is the latest example of the university’s strong commitment to investing in exceptional faculty who provide transformative learning opportunities for our students.”